Castletown railway station: Advertisement Hoarding

 The Friends Of... volunteer group were successful in obtaining planning permission in 2016 to erect a replica advertisement hoarding up the up platform on the site and with fund from Culture Vannin began works shortly thereafter; after a number of setbacks, not least of which the various lockdowns during the COVID-19 pandemic, the large timber baulks were installed in early 2022 and as the season progressed further fundraising was achieved so that the remaining timber could be sourced and delivered to the site; by mid-September work began on erecting the hoarding itself with a view to completion in readiness for the railway's south line 150th anniversary in 2024 and with sponsorship from Bushy's Brewery secured it was completed in time for the plaque unveiling and community event on 2 August, anniversary day itself.
 The possibility of extending this replica to its original size, approximately doubling its length to that of the original, has been mooted to both complete the historical look and raise revenue for the Friends Of.. group.
+Following storm damage the hoarding was removed in February 2026, and reinstated the following month in time for the first trains.